Hot Weather: The True Culprit Behind Car-Battery Trouble

 Are Dirty Cabin Air Filters Preventing You From Breathing Easily in Your Car?

-Proper Washing And Waxing Add Value To Vehicle:
+Proper Washing And Waxing Add Value To a Vehicle

 Washing an automobile on a regular basis protects it from the natural elements that harm the finish.
 The Car Care Council recommends the following dos and don’ts when it comes to a do-it-yourself car wash:

-● “The myth of not having to wax your car because you have a clear-coat finish is just that, a myth,” Webb said.
-“Clear-coat finish is only as thick as a piece of paper and can become damaged from the effects of sunlight, UV radiation, acid rain, salt, dirt and air pollution.”
+“The myth of not having to wax your car because you have a clear-coat finish is just that, a myth,” says Webb.
+“Clear-coat finish is only as thick as a piece of paper and can become damaged from the effects of sunlight, UV radiation, acid rain, salt, dirt, and air pollution.”

 Fuel Saving Tips:

 |Under inflated tires||Increase rolling resistance||1-2 mpg|

 |Dirty air filter||Causes excessively rich fuel/air mixture||2.0 mpg|

 |Worn spark plugs||Cause inefficient combustion, wasted fuel||2.0 mpg|